-The market for electronic communication (or the wider "digital market") is changing rapidly in ways that pose new challenges and questions for regulators in areas such as the end user experience, competition, investment as well as in how the benefits of the digital dividend is distributed among consumers and the different players in the digital ecosystem.
+The market for electronic communication (or the wider "digital market") is changing rapidly in ways that pose new challenges and questions for regulators in areas such as the end user experience, competition, investment as well as in how the digital dividend is distributed among consumers and the different players in the digital ecosystem.

-The continuing transition to next generation fixed and mobile broadband access and the increasing trend among consumers towards internet enabled services (as opposed to traditional telecom services) are underpinned both by technological developments in networks and terminal equipment, by premium content and applications and by a greater willingness by end-users to buy and use content, applications and services.
-High-speed broadband connectivity is increasing as operators respond to end-user demand for fast, seamless and reliable connectivity.
+The continuing transition to next generation fixed and mobile broadband access and the increasing trend among consumers towards internet enabled services (as opposed to traditional telecom services) are underpinned both by technological developments in networks and terminal equipment and by a greater willingness by end-users to buy and use services in new ways.
+High speed broadband connectivity is increasing as operators respond to end-user demand for fast, seamless and reliable connectivity.

-Very high-capacity networks have become vital for end-users to realise the full potential of the digital ecosystem and access to these networks has hence become essential for competition to continue to benefit consumers and businesses.
+Very high-capacity networks have become vital for end-users to realise the full potential of the digital ecosystem and access to these networks has become essential for competition to continue to benefit consumers and businesses.
 The deployment of these high-capacity networks in Europe does not follow a single path when it comes to when, how and by whom these networks are being built3.
 In some Member States FTTH networks have already replaced large parts of the legacy copper access network, in other Member States existing infrastructure such as cable networks is being upgraded and in yet other Member States the transition to next generation networks is still waiting to gain momentum.
-This variance in the deployment of high-capacity networks has led to heterogeneous market conditions across Europe.
-In some Member States concerns have been expressed over the emergence of subnational local fixed access monopolies or possible competition problems in oligopolistic market structures.
+This variance in the deployment of high-capacity networks has led to heterogeneous market conditions across Europe and in some Member States concerns have been expressed over the emergence of oligopolistic market structures or sub-national local fixed access monopolies.

 The considerable investment needs of high-speed communications networks and the increasing demand for spectrum has led to an increased level of cooperation between ECS operators in several Member States.
-While network sharing may be an efficient way to reduce cost, care should be taken so that such an arrangement does not unduly limit the level of efficient infrastructure competition.
-As spectrum becomes an even more important resource to manage due to several competing needs of wireless technologies, such as 5G or fixed wireless access, spectrum sharing is another area in which cooperation between electronic communications services (ECS) operators might increasingly be explored.
+While network sharing may be an efficient way to reduce cost, such arrangements might also limit the level of infrastructure competition unless competition law principles are respected.
+As spectrum becomes an even more important resource to manage due to several competing needs of wireless technologies, such as 5G or fixed wireless access, spectrum sharing is another area in which cooperation between ECS operators might increasingly be explored.

 The wider access to-, higher quality and more resilient internet based services has played an important role in accelerating the transition to digital services and the wider digital ecosystem, be it for banking, social, entertainment or communication purposes.
 The digitalization of services has greatly increased the number and variety of different services and service providers competing at retail level.
 While this separation of service distribution from the network layer has done much to improve competition and innovation at a service level, there is the potential that new bottlenecks may emerge in the service distribution chain.
-Device manufacturers, online platforms and content providers can have positions in new emerging value chains that enable them to adversely affect the competitive dynamics on digital markets.
+Device manufacturers, on-line platforms and content providers can have positions in new emerging value chains that enables them to adversely affect the competitive dynamics on digital markets.

 2 In March 2017 BEREC launched a stakeholder consultation, seeking answers to a number of questions relating to developments affecting the end-user experience, the evolution of networks and the competitive dynamics in the digital ecosystem.
-BoR (17) 38
+BoR (17)38

-3 BoR (16) 171 - Challenges and drivers of NGA rollout and infrastructure competition
+3 BoR(16)171 - Challenges and drivers of NGA rollout and infrastructure competition